 - Creation of the final product.

-evolve from the needs of project.
+However, I want my decision to evolve from the needs of project.
 This project allows a certain amount of flexibility, which in turn guarantees individual design and minimal interference.

 MATERIAL AND RESOURCES